yloiseau/watson-utils/README.md

 ## `watson-convert`

-A tool to convert watson frames to other format.
+A tool to convert watson frames to other formats.

 Usage: